How a trailer parked by coincidence in front of a Seattle councilmember’s house set off a political spectacle

 “I and virtually everyone else that looked at it saw there was this mile-high stack of circumstantial evidence, that turned out to not be true,” Watson said.
 “All reasonable science pointed that way, and it turned out to be this one-in-a-million fluke.”

-Watson decided to try and make it right: After contacting Williams and posting on Twitter and Facebook, Watson raised over $5,000 to pay for the vandalism and to help Williams with the new baby.
+Watson decided to try and make it right: After contacting Williams and posting on Twitter and Facebook, Watson raised over $5,000 to pay for the vandalism and to help Williams with the baby.

 When Williams woke up Thursday morning, she was blown away.